juniorsundarCasual/TGT/vault/volume-5.chapter-341.md

 "Let us check out the subtraction and the rest," the Sect Leader encouraged.

 For Shuri, wrapping her head around this new method of digitally representing numbers was tougher.
 To that, the Sect Leader said, "There are many reasons it's difficult for you compared to the usual method.
-For one, you started learning in and were taught primarily in another method.
-This has become ingrained into so deeply that it's hard to regularise yourself with another.
+For one, you started learning and were taught primarily in another method.
+This has become ingrained so deeply that it's hard to regularise yourself with another.
 On top of that, this method isn't tractable for common mathematics that you and I use.
 It's meant for something else altogether."

 "That's the thing, I can't see how this can be applied," Shuri said with a defeated sigh.
 "I feel like I'm missing something important."